 The Bank of China, formerly the Yokohama Specie Bank (横浜正金銀行), a Japanese bank founded in 1880, Yokohama, Japan.
-Built in 1909, it was later a Soviet Union Far East Bank from 1945 to 1955.
+This building dates from 1909.
+It later became the Soviet Union Far East Bank (1945-1955).

 The Dalian Post Office, formerly the Kwantung Bureau of Communications (关东逓信局), built in December 1917.

 The Citibank, Dalian branch, was formerly the Dalian Police Station (大連民政署).
 It was built 1908, under the auspices of the Kwantung administration.